NormalNvim/NormalNvim/README.md

 * Prepare promos.

 ### Todos before v5.0 (2025)
+* Compiler.nvim: add support for justfiles and taskfiles.
 * Version v2 of the website should look considerably better.

 ### Blocked